Niacinamide (vitamin B3) is pretty awesome for alleviating anxiety as well as mood disorders.

 This is pretty much all you need to know about niacinamide:

-It helps your mitochondria (the energy factories of the cell) to produce energy!
+It helps your mitochondria (the energy factories of the cell) to produce energy/ATP!

 Remember, niacinamide gets converted into the molecule NAD+ in the body.

-And for anyone curious, here’s the long and complex explanation of NAD+‘s function:
+For anyone curious, here’s the slightly longer and complex explanation of NAD+‘s function.

 NAD+ acts an electron carrier in the cell, transporting electrons from the citric acid cycle to the complexes in the electron transport chain so that you can generate energy via ATP synthase: